Menu

 In an intensive egg laying system, hens will typically be slaughtered when their egg production declines (typically around 1.5 years old).
 In intensive industrial systems, broiler hens (those reared for meat) are slaughtered when they are just over a month old.

-Learn more about our exciting new project which will help us rescue hundreds more hens in desperate need of our help.
+Learn more about our exciting new project helping us rescue hundreds more hens in desperate need of our help.

 > Home Meet the animals Chickens